MichaelYuhe/official-website/blogs/Free-and-Open-Source-Feature-Flag-Tools.md

 ##### FeatBit

 FeatBit is a scalable and 100% open-source feature management tool.
-It's mainly written in C#.
+It's mainly written in C# and Typescript.
 FeatBit uses the MIT license.

 FeatBit is designed to empower all teams to deliver, control, and experiment with their software.
 It empowers engineers to deliver faster and safer, meanwhile empowering all teams to speed up their product's innovation and monetization.